AlejandroFuentePinero/python-oop-mini-systems/README.md

 ---

 ## Project Structure
-Each folder contains a self-contained project with its own main script (`.py`), supporting modules, and test data when applicable.
+Each notebook contains a self-contained project, supporting modules, and test data when applicable.

 ---